seaweedfs/seaweedfs-operator/IAM_SUPPORT.md

 # IAM Service Support in SeaweedFS Operator

-This document describes the IAM (Identity and Access Management) service support that has been added to the SeaweedFS Operator.
+This document describes the IAM (Identity and Access Management) service support in the SeaweedFS Operator.

 ## Overview

-The SeaweedFS Operator now supports deploying IAM services in two ways:

-1. **Standalone IAM Service**: Deploy IAM as a separate service with its own pods
-2. **Embedded IAM**: Run IAM service embedded within the filer pods

-This addresses [Issue #137](https://github.com/seaweedfs/seaweedfs-operator/issues/137) by providing flexible IAM deployment options that match SeaweedFS's architecture.
+Starting from SeaweedFS version X.X.X, the IAM API is now **embedded in the S3 server by default**.
+This follows the pattern used by MinIO and Ceph RGW, providing a simpler deployment model where both S3 and IAM APIs are available on the same port.

+### Key Changes

+- **IAM is embedded in S3 by default**: When S3 is enabled, IAM API is automatically available on the same port (8333)
+- **Standalone IAM is deprecated**: The separate `weed iam` command and standalone IAM StatefulSet are deprecated
+- **Simplified deployment**: Single port for both S3 and IAM operations

 ## Configuration Options

-### Standalone IAM Service
+### Embedded IAM (Recommended)

-To deploy IAM as a standalone service, configure the `iam` section in your Seaweed CRD:
+IAM is enabled by default when S3 is enabled.
+No additional configuration needed:

 ```yaml
 apiVersion: seaweed.seaweedfs.com/v1